Netherlands - Generic Functions for data exchange Implementation Guide

 Different use-cases have different requirements for identity claims.

-Each use-case requires its own governance in which it defines the needed identity claims and the trust framework in which the actors operate.
+Each use-case requires its own governance in which it defines the necessary identity claims and the trust framework in which the actors operate.

-The following steps are required to establish the identity of a healthcare organisation and professional in a specific use-case.
+The following steps are required to establish the identity of a healthcare organization and professional in a specific use-case.

 • Choose a vendor and authorize it to act on your behalf for a specific use-case